bpstack/Four-Points-Frontend/README.md

 - In-app PDF preview for uploaded invoices
 - Thumbnail generation for document lists
 - Full document viewer with zoom controls

 ---

-## Problems I Faced (And How I Fixed Them)

-### 1. TypeScript Migration

-Started in vanilla JavaScript.
-Seemed fine until the codebase grew and runtime errors appeared everywhere.

-**The Solution**: Migrated everything to TypeScript.
-Two weeks of pain, but worth every second.
-IDE catches bugs before I run code.

-### 2. MySQL Trigger Chaos

-Implemented automatic calculations using database triggers.
-Infinite loops followed.
-Debugging trigger logic is hell - no console.log().

-**The Solution**: Moved calculations to the application layer.
-More code to maintain, but at least I can debug it.

-### 3. Timezone Hell

-Server in one timezone, database in another, users in a third.
-Cashier shifts showing wrong times.

-**The Solution**: Store everything in UTC, convert to user's timezone only in frontend, use toISOString() religiously.

-### 4. Database Schema Drift

-Local MySQL, production on Aiven Cloud.
-Schema changes in dev not matching production.

-**The Solution**: Migration scripts for EVERY schema change.
-Version control for database schema.
-Schema is code, treat it like code.

-### 5. Role-Based Access Complexity

-Started with simple if/else checks.
-Became unmaintainable fast.

-**The Solution**: Centralized permission system with middleware checks.
-Clean, testable, maintainable.

-### 6. Image Upload Optimization

-10MB phone photos killing server storage and bandwidth.

-**The Solution**: Sharp for processing, resize to 1920px, compress to 80%, generate thumbnails, Cloudinary storage.
-Went from 10MB to 200KB.

-### 7. Concurrent User State Management

-Multiple receptionists updating the same data.
-User A books room 101, User B books room 101 two seconds later.

-**The Solution**: Optimistic locking with version numbers, real-time availability checks before confirming, React Query for automatic refetching.

-### 8. AI-Powered Scheduling

-Staff scheduling is an NP-hard problem.
-Manual balancing takes 8+ hours per month.

-**The Solution**: Built multi-phase constraint solver with 11 modular phases.
-AI optimization with Claude/Gemini/Ollama.
-Schedule generation in 30 seconds vs 8 hours.

----

-## What I Learned

-- **TypeScript is Non-Negotiable**: If your project will have more than 500 lines of code, use TypeScript from day one.
-- **Database Design Matters More Than You Think**: Spent the first month just designing the schema.
-Best investment ever.
-- **Don't Optimize Prematurely (But Do Optimize Strategically)**: Started with simple queries, identified bottlenecks with real usage data, then optimized.
-- **AI is a Tool, Not Magic**: Integrating AI was amazing, but required proper prompt engineering, fallbacks, and cost management.
-- **Testing Saves Time**: Yes, writing tests feels slow at first.
-But catching bugs before production is priceless.
-- **i18n Should Be Day-One Decision**: Adding internationalization after building features is pain.
-Adding it from the start is minimal overhead.
-- **PDF Generation is Tedious**: Every PDF library will frustrate you.
-Pick one, learn it deeply, build reusable components.

----